Gateway Chapter (St. Louis, MO)

 The Fair was a wonderful opportunity to spread the word about sudden cardiac arrest and the Gateway Chapter's involvement in the community.
 We look forward to participating in the upcoming St. John's Mercy's Health Fair on February 19-20, 2010.

 SCAA Gateway Chapter Survivors Meet for Kick Off Party

 Front Row: Linda Dickson, Dick Bylund, Mary Smith

 Second Row: Bob Rahm, Carolyn Holt, Bill Schafer

 Members Jackie Rahm, Linda Dickson, Dick Bylund, Mary Smith

 Bob Rahm, Jeff Dickson, Carolyn Holt, Bill Schafer, Dana Garner

-At January meeting, chapter members enjoyed tour of new rehabilitation center and hospital room at SSM St. Clare Hospital.
+At January meeting, chapter members enjoyed a tour of the new rehabilitation center and hospital room at SSM St. Clare Hospital.